datalad-handbook/book/docs/basics/101-6-nesting.rst

 and feature of DataLad datasets: *Nesting*.

 Within DataLad datasets one can *nest* other DataLad datasets arbitralily deep.
+We for example just installed one dataset, the machine learning books, *into* another dataset, the ``DataLad-101`` dataset.
-This does not seem particulary spectacular - after all, any directory on a filesystem can have other directories inside of it.
+This does not seem particulary spectacular -- after all, any directory on a filesystem can have other directories inside of it.

 The possibility for nested Datasets, however, is one of many advantages DataLad datasets have:

-Any lower-level DataLad dataset (the *subdataset*) has a stand-alone history.
+One aspect of nested datasets is that any lower-level DataLad dataset (the *subdataset*) has a stand-alone history.
 The top-level DataLad dataset (the *superdataset*) only stores *which version* of the subdataset is currently used.

+Let's dive into that.
 Remember how we had to navigate into ``books/ml-books`` to see the history, and how this history was completely independent of the ``DataLad-101`` superdataset history?
+This was the subdatasets own history.

-But let's also check out how the *superdatasets* (``DataLad-101``) history looks like after the installation of a subdataset.
-Make sure you are *outside* of ``ml-books``.
+But now let's also check out how the *superdatasets* (``DataLad-101``) history looks like after the installation of a subdataset.
+To do this, make sure you are *outside* of ``ml-books``.

 .. runrecord:: _examples/DL-101-6-1